 If you include a tablespoon of dried almond pulp, you’d get 53.8% of kcal from fat.
 So now, it depends on how much fatty foods you have eaten on that day 🙂

-Tips on my spiced pumpkin chia pudding:
+Tips on my spiced chia pudding with pumpkin:

 - Grind chia seeds and/or put the seeds to soak already in the evening (leave in fridge).
 Grinding enhances the minerals’ bioavailablity.